 Ricky says, “There are two main types of PMI available for conventional loans with less than 20 percent down payment made; monthly PMI and lender paid.
 Monthly PMI is collected until the loan to value reaches 78 percent, meaning the remaining loan amount is 78 percent of the home’s value.
 The lender paid (LPMI) is a one-time lump sum payment of the PMI; the borrower has no monthly payment but interest rates are generally higher."

 Highland Homes builds quality new homes in Florida, priced for your budget and designed for your life.
-For a personalized consultation and to learn more about loan programs available to you give us a call at 863-797-4999 or visit the Highland Homes website.
+For a personalized consultation and to learn more about loan programs available to you give us a call at 863-797-4999 or browse the Highland Homes website.